telicent-oss/telicent-frontend-cli/README.md

 This CLI centralizes common commands and configuration, enforcing a consistent approach across Telicent projects.
 When installed in a project there are two main uses:
-1. enable automated checks and modifications of project files — for example, ensuring a [standardized GitHub PR template](https://github.com/telicent-oss/telicent-frontend-cli/blob/doc/oss-narrative/.github/pull_request_template.md) exists
+1. enable automated checks and modifications of project files e.g. ensuring a [standardized GitHub PR template](https://github.com/telicent-oss/telicent-frontend-cli/blob/doc/oss-narrative/.github/pull_request_template.md) exists
-2. exposes utility commands we have found useful in our JavaScript-based projects - for example printing values from `.npmrc` files that are masked for security by default
+2. exposes utility commands we have found useful in our JavaScript-based projects e.g. commands to help pass `.npmrc` values to docker build commands safely and easily

 ## Usage